ashibnev/get-me-dict-list/README.md

 }
 ```

-To customize objects for output, you must set the template settings
+To customize objects for output, you must set the template settings.
+Here is an example:

 ```
 template(_this) {